 Before we start talking about solutions to the global water crisis – let’s get technical!
 Specifically, we need a shared language to talk about what different solutions accomplish for people who need clean water.

 To do that, we’re going to turn to our friends at the “JMP” [Joint Monitoring Programme for Water Supply, Sanitation and Hygiene] – which is a collaboration between the WHO [World Health Organization] and UNICEF.
-The JMP has reported on the WASH sector since 1990; measuring progress toward achieving Millennium Development Goals and now has responsibility for monitoring progress toward the Sustainable Development Goals that were set in 2017.
+The JMP has reported on the WASH sector since 1990.
+They measured progress toward achieving Millennium Development Goals.
+And now, they have the responsibility for monitoring progress toward the Sustainable Development Goals that were set in 2017.

 Now, we could talk about the JMP, WASH Sector data, Millennium Development Goals, and Sustainable Development Goals for a really long time… but here is what it boils down to for WATER: